 Science, from the American Association for the Advancement of Science (AAAS), publishes scientific research and news and pays freelancers between $0.75 to $1.25 per word.
 See the market guide...

 Science News covers advances in science, medicine and technology for the general public through its print magazine and website.
 Fees range from $300 to $500 for news stories and $3,500 for features.
 See the market guide...

-With a readership made up of lay people and scientists, this publication is looking for pitches that are "novel, clear and concise."
-SciAm is a daily, online news operation that focuses on more timely developments and analyses, and a monthly print publication that takes deeper looks and runs longer features.
+SciAm is a daily, online news operation that focuses on timely developments and analyses, and a monthly print publication that takes deeper looks and runs longer features.
 See the market guide...

-Undark’s audience is college-educated Americans who want to know how science intersects – and sometimes collides – with politics, economics and culture.
-The relatively young publication is on the web and has a regular need for freelance work: about five to six smaller pieces per week and one long-form article each month.
+This digital publication’s audience is readers who want to know how science intersects – and sometimes collides – with politics, economics and culture.
+It regularly works with freelancers.
 See the market guide...